Los Angeles Tribute to Michael Jackson

 His color dramatically changed over 4 years between the Thriller and Bad albums, as the skin disorder spread.
 At times he wore masks to hide the advancing Vitiligo on his face.
 Given the skin disorder was spreading across his entire body, it did not matter whether he finally used bleaching treatments.
 It did not matter that we was proud to call himself “Black” and to be called “Black.”
 Nature decided that large patches of his skin would unalterably become pale white.

 Many young people don’t realize that between 1983-1990, everything Michael Jackson did or said was reported on TV, radio, newspapers, and magazines daily or weekly.
 In that decade, Michael endured more media scrutiny than the President, Queen of England and the Pope.
 To quote one of his friends, Kenny Rogers, “I wouldn’t wish that level of media attention on anyone.”
 Isn’t it likely, that the lack of a normal childhood, severe acne, Vitiligo, Lupus, a burned scalp that produced a painkiller addiction combined with unprecedented media scrutiny contributed to the Body Dismorphic Disorder?
 That is what triggered excessive plastic surgeries.

 Complicating matters, people with Body Dismorphic Disorder are in denial about it and rarely seek psychiatric treatment for the disorder.

-Anyone with fame and fortune is bound to manifest eccentricities.
-Even his normal behaviors were often misrepresented or exaggerations because tabloids who sold record numbers of magazines and TV programs who attracted record viewership whenever they mentioned “Michael Jackson” as a lead item.
+Anyone with fame and fortune is bound to manifest eccentricities that are exaggerated because tabloids who sold record numbers of magazines and TV programs who attracted record viewership whenever they mentioned “Michael Jackson” as a lead item.
 Hearsay and innuendo masqueraded as the truth.